François de MélogueProvencal RecipesSoupTaste

 Soupe au Pistou

 This soup tastes better the next day after the ingredients have had a chance to get to know each other.
-Make both the soup and the pistou in advance that way when your guests arrive you can enjoy their company.
-See recipe note on making pistou.
+Make both the soup and the pistou in advance so that when your guests arrive, you can enjoy their company.
+See the recipe note on making pistou.

 Prep Time 20 minutes